 You will work on a variety of project scenarios, applying what you are learning to real-world situations.
 You will leave with a reference guide and templates to support ongoing learning back at work.

-Tracy is an Adjunct Professor at the Sauder School of Business and certified project management professional.
+Tracy is an Instructor at the UBC Sauder School of Business and certified project management professional.
 She works locally and internationally to help her clients deliver successfully on complex, strategic projects.
 Her workshops in project management, communication and leadership help team members improve their skills to be more effective team members on projects and in day-to-day working relationships.